I just counted 25 things I would rather do than go to an IEP Meeting.

 I have been a total stress case over this IEP for over a month now.

 Today I needed a break.

-So, I put together this list of all of the things I’d rather do than read case law, study acronyms, and, finally, attend the IEP meeting.
+So, I put together this list of all of the things I’d rather do than read case law, study acronyms, and, finally, attend the meeting.

 1. Read the explicit lyrics to “Get Low” by Lil Jon to a group of Senior Citizens

 2. Explain all of my Amazon purchases to my husband…in person

 3. Run down the beach next to Giselle Bundchen in matching bikinis on live television